bevyengine/bevy-website/content/learn/book/storing-data/entities-components.md

 ## A Different Perspective on Entities

-There's another way to think about entities and components: the Bevy game world operates much like a traditional database application.
-Metaphorically, the "entities" represent rows in a table, and the "components" are much like columns.
+There is another way to think about entities and components.
+The Bevy game world operates much like a traditional database application, with the "entities" representing rows in a table, and the "components" being akin to columns.
 A "query" lets you read and manipulate the contents of the database by giving you access to a subset of the rows and columns in the table.

 The ECS approach can take some getting used to, especially for someone coming from a traditional OOP (Object-Oriented Programming) background.
 However, the advantage of this approach is the ability to perform massive bulk operations efficiently within extremely large and complex game worlds.

 ## Spawning and Despawning Entities

-Before you can do much of anything in Bevy, you'll need to **spawn** your first entity, adding it to the app's [`World`].
+Before you can do much of anything in Bevy, you'll need to **spawn** your first entity by adding it to the app's [`World`].
 Once entities exist, they can likewise be despawned, deleting all of the data stored in their components and removing it from the world.

 Spawning and despawning entities can have far-reaching effects, and so cannot be done immediately (unless you are using an [exclusive system]).